icdev2dev/bachao/README.md

+YOU EXPRESSLY ACKNOWLEDGE AND AGREE THAT USE OF THESE INSTRUCTIONS IS ARE YOUR SOLE RISK.
+AUTHORS OF THESE INSTRUCTIONS SHALL NOT BE LIABLE FOR DAMAGES OF ANY TYPE, WHETHER DIRECT OR INDIRECT.
 THIS SOFTWARE IS PROVIDED AS-IS.
 DO YOUR OWN DUE DILIGENCE.
 NO GUARANTEES - IMPLIED OR OTHERWISE.
 SEE LICENSE FOR DETAILS.
 ALWAYS TEST RECOVERY MECHANISMS PERIODICALLY.

 # Use Case
 Bachao is intended to solve for the primary use case of when I lose my internet identity's primary authentication mechanisms (yubi key, phone, computer etc) either through accident or theft.
 Essentially I would inform a set of my trusted friends and family about my internet identity in anticipation of this loss.
 When such a loss occurs, a subset of my trusted friends/family can vouch for my identity and my internet identity can be restored.